s5uishida/open5gs_epc_oai_sample_config/README.md

 <h3 id="run_cp">Run Open5GS EPC C-Plane</h3>

 First, run Open5GS EPC C-Plane.
-In addition, when run SMF (PGW-C), NRF also runs because it connects to NRF for registration as a function of 5GC of SMF.
-By changing the configuration file, it is no longer necessary to run NRF, but for the sake of simplicity, I will leave it as it is here.

 - Open5GS EPC C-Plane
 ```
-./install/bin/open5gs-nrfd &
-sleep 5
 ./install/bin/open5gs-mmed &
 ./install/bin/open5gs-sgwcd &
 ./install/bin/open5gs-smfd &